trescenzi/alarmy/README.md

 # Next Steps

+## Cleanleness
+- Add tests!
+- Split up the CSS
+- Make generateInitialClockDom not a terrible mess

 ## Enhancments
 - Add feedback when an alarm is set
   - Currently the only way to know if the alarm set actually did anything is to notice the circle starting to fill in